-This funding will allow the program and its partners to serve recently released individuals with innovative, evidence informed strategies and techniques designed to specifically address the recent wave of violence in targeted communities through increased outreach in communities where recently released individuals settle, increased workforce development, job opportunities, and retention, increased adequate and safe housing resources, and increased mental and behavioral health resources.
+This funding will allow the program and its partners to serve recently released individuals with innovative, evidence-informed strategies and techniques designed to specifically address the recent wave of violence in targeted communities.
+This will be achieved through increased outreach in communities where recently released individuals settle, increased workforce development and job opportunities, increased adequate and safe housing resources, and increased mental and behavioral health resources.